stephenh/stephenh.github.com/_posts/2017-08-12-tools-productivity-investing.markdown

 * Most "high-output" programmers make changes quickly, they move around in the editor quickly, they decide what change to make quickly; it's like they're playing a game that they're intimately familiar with and are spinning the cycle quickly.
 In contrast,
 * Most "low-output" programmers, for lack of a better term, "move slower"; they take longer to decide what change to make next, they take longer to make those changes, they take longer to determine the root cause of a test failure, etc.

+So, wandering very much into my own musing, I believe faster execution comes executing many small, back-to-back, uninterrupted OODA loops of ~30-60 seconds each, instead of one long 10-minute OODA loop.

+E.g. even for the same task, e.g. "work on this ticket", break it down into many small "loop!, loop!, loop!" cycles ("write this ~10-line test", "clean up this method", "what is the simplest state to pass in to this method"), instead of just one longer "llllooooopppp."

-However, searching for a more useful articulation than "move slower", and more on topic for tools/productivity, I think high-output programmers have more "operations" ingrained in their mind/muscle memory that do not kick them out of the OODA loop.
-E.g.:
+Tying this back to tools, and practice with those tools, I think "high-output" programmers have more "operations" ingrained into their mind/muscle memory that do not kick them out of (or significantly delay) their current OODA loop, so that, besides just the 30-second vs. 5-minute win for the current loop, the second-order win is being able to immediately choose and start executing their next OODA loop.

+For example, here are some concrete tasks that, in theory, can become "ingrained" operations:

-* Does renaming a class across a codekick kick you out of flow/OODA?
+* Does renaming a class across the codebase kick you out of flow/OODA?
 * Does moving 20 lines of a method to another file kick you out of flow/OODA?
 * Does doing a git merge kick you out of flow/OODA?
 * Does using your shell to scan log output kick you out of flow/OODA?